moshoodabdullahi/portfolio/README.md

 # PORTFOLIO

-> A setup and mobile view of portfolio project built using CSS flexbox, typography and semantic HTML.
+> A portfolio website is one of the most powerful tools in software developer toolbox, replicating one of the portfolio templates in Figma design.

 ![screenshot](./dema-portfolio.netlify.app_.png)